LKonsta/Fiarlima/README.md

 The site checks if the tables are empty when opening army data and if they are it fills them (currently only haves a demo of what it will look like).

+## Heroku does not allow to form the armydata because the server is overloaded

+looking in the armydata/models.py file you can see what it is supposed to fill it with.
+[Picture1](../master/documentation/armydata1.png)  [picture2](../master/documentation/armydata2.png)

 ## Planned list

 + better interface